Blended learning

 The right software

-The best way of organizing blended learning is to use learning management system (LMS).
+The best way of organizing blended learning is to use a learning management system (LMS).
 This is a learning platform that brings all the key things together and centralizes training.
 It networks participants and teachers, allows you to design courses and roll them out in segments, and measures learning outcomes.
 In addition, it makes all learning material available, enables learners to exchange ideas and allows binding deadlines to be agreed.

 If you want to create your own online courses, you’ll also need a learning content management system—authoring software.
 This allows you to create your own eTraining courses, which you can then roll out via your learning platform.
 In addition, it’s always possible to buy ready-made online courses or have an agency tailor them to your needs.